 ELIGIBILITY FOR UNIVERSITY HOUSING

-2.1 To be eligible to live in University housing at the Malibu campus during the academic year (fall and spring semesters), the resident must be an enrolled Pepperdine student during each semester of occupancy and be in good academic and financial standing.
-Full-time students are given priority in the housing assignment process.
+2.1 To be eligible to live in University housing at the Malibu campus during the academic year (fall and spring semesters), the resident must be enrolled for credit as a Pepperdine student during each semester, or summer term, of occupancy and be in good academic and financial standing.

 2.2 Residents who fall below full-time enrollment status during their contract are still bound to the terms and conditions of the housing contract for the full academic year.